 California’s Highway 1 From Gualala To Fort Bragg

 Brilliant sunsets, weathered barns, hillside pastures, lively arts, and redwood-fringed ocean views: This 60-mile stretch of rural Highway 1 tracing the jigsaw curves of California’s coastal bluffs stirs reflection and romance.

 At the Gualala Arts Center, a popular venue, you can pick up a list of its gallery exhibits, live music shows, and theater performances by artists from Mendocino’s creative coast and beyond.
 The Shoreline Highway’s curves are best savored with frequent infusions of good coffee.
-Fill up your travel mug at Trinks Cafe and grab a spicy pork-shoulder sandwich with house-pickled carrots for the road.
+Fill up your travel mug at Trinks Cafe and grab a turkey sandwich with house-made cranberry sauce for the road.
 Thirty minutes up the coast, the 145 steps at the 1908 Point Arena Lighthouse provide a workout as stimulating as the views.
 In winter and late spring, watch for spouting gray whales on their regular commutes.

 Farther on, wind and churning waves relentlessly nibble at the shoreline cliffs and towering sandstone sea stacks at Greenwood State Beach in Elk.
 Don’t miss the park’s visitor center with its dizzying mural of the rickety 19th-century trestle that once carried railcars transporting redwood timber to tall ships.
 Perched on coastal bluffs, the well-preserved clapboard village of Mendocino deserves extended exploration.
 Even if you’re short on time, be sure to pause at the wild and lovely Mendocino Headlands State Park to marvel at the roiling surf powering through rock tunnels and spray-spewing blowholes.